wlandau/r-multiverse.github.io/moderators.md

 ## Volunteering

-If you would like to volunteer as a [moderator](governance.md#moderator), please fill out the email template below and send it to `administrators@r-multiverse.org` with the subject line "Joining as Moderator".
+If you would like to volunteer as a [moderator](governance.md#moderator), please fill out the email template below and send it to the [Administrators](governance.md#administrator) at `administrators@r-multiverse.org` with the subject line "Joining as Moderator".
 Each occurrence of `___` in the template below is a placeholder for a response from you.
 All the other text can remain exactly as shown below, with no modification.